sh1nj1/redmine_incentive_plugin/README.md

 You have to create two Custom Fields.

-* Issue Point
+* Issue Points
   * float or int type
   * This value is given by Human.
-A team have to make some rule to set this value, like planning poker.
+A team have to make some rule to set this value, like using planning poker.
-* User Point
+* User Points
   * float or int type
   * default is 0
   * this is auto-calculated value by this plugin.
+  * Better set this field as read-only.

 Finally, you have to set those Custom Fields in the Plugin's configuration.

-## User point expression
+## User points expression

 * You can set the expression to calculate points for each user when the issue is closing.
 * The default expression is `issue_point * 1000 * (time_entry.hours / issue.total_spent_hours)`
-  This means that user will get share of issue's point by ratio of time log.
+  This means that user will get share of Issue Points by ratio of time log.
 * Issue Point is distributed to each user each time the issue is closing.
 * If issue is re-opening, a User Point is recalled.

 # Screens

-[user point detail in issue detail screen]
+[User points details in issue detail screen]
 ![User Point on Issue Detail](./docs/redmine-incentive-plugin-issue.png)